-Not long after the farm party, I spoke with Dr. MacFabe for the first time and began sifting through the first portion of giant amounts of research.
-Looking back, I wonder if I was not a little naive about venturing into a documentary on autism.
+I reached out to Dr. MacFabe and began sifting through the first portion of giant amounts of research.
+Looking back, I might have been a bit naive about venturing into a documentary on autism.
 The core difficulty in tackling this issue lies in its name: “Autism Spectrum Disorder”.
-A spectrum, autism covers a vast territory.
-For people who live with it, autism can range from a treasured heightened awareness, to a life of considerable struggle, and everything in between.
-What’s more, the science is just as broad; its enormous complexity is worthy of a weekly program, rather than a single one-hour show, and information changes almost daily.
+As a spectrum, autism covers a vast territory.
+For people who live with it, autism ranges from being just one aspect of their personality, to representing a life of considerable struggle, and everything in between.
+What’s more, the science is just as broad; autism’s enormous complexity is worthy of a weekly program, rather than a single one-hour show, and information changes almost daily.

 And as it turned out, despite the Niagara Falls of material to wrap my head around, I really loved the science.
 It was, quite literally a whole new world.
-A bacterial cause of autism demands that we consider the humble microbe in a much grander way than most of us ever have.
+A bacterial cause of some forms of autism demands that we consider the humble microbe in a much grander way than most of us ever have.
 Research around the gut microbiome shines a light on the living creatures on us and in us that need consideration and attentive care; an entirely new eco-system whose health and balance is integral to our own.
 A system that, as one scientist explained, was not unlike the population of a typical big city: there are good and bad elements, and generally the good elements keep the bad in check and everything runs pretty well (in a comforting cliché, the good will always trump the bad – there just has to be enough of it).
 A city with more bad elements than good is dysfunctional.
 And so, the gut.
 And, so too, the rest of the body.

-What got me most was that this was a fresh path in medicine, one that is so novel, yet somehow so obvious.
+What got me most was that this was a fresh path in medicine; one that is so novel, yet somehow so intuitive.
 After all, haven’t we always known that we are what we eat?
 That we have to listen to our gut?
 All those old adages are actually somewhat revolutionary, reminding us that there is and always has been a gut-brain connection.
-G.I. symptoms are so common in autism, but it’s traditionally been the behaviours of autism that medicine has focused on.
-But lately, publications are exploding with links between gut bacteria unbalance and all sorts of problems: inflammatory bowel disease, ulcerative colitis, obesity, and neuropsychiatric disorders like depression, schizophrenia, and now autism.
-Our “world within” is offering some incredible insights into causation and even, dare I say it, hope.
+G.I. symptoms are very common in autism, but it’s traditionally been the behaviours of autism that medicine has focused on.
+Now, publications are exploding with links between gut bacteria unbalance and all sorts of problems: inflammatory bowel disease, ulcerative colitis, obesity, and neuropsychiatric disorders like depression, schizophrenia, and now autism.
+Our “world within” is offering some incredible insights into causation, and maybe even hope for improvement.

-These bold steps forward into uncharted territory – by scientists and lay people alike – were the most amazing part of working on this film, and what I think will be a crucial part of untangling the enigma that is autism.
+These bold steps into uncharted territory – by scientists and lay people alike – were the most amazing part of working on this film, and what I think will be a crucial part of untangling the enigma that is autism.